git-town/git-town/tools/videos/01-intro/script.md

 I still need to delete my local copy.
 Let's do that now.
 I am already working on the next feature.
+But no problem.

 (( run "git sync --all" ))
-When I sync the next time,
+When I sync all local feature branches,

 (( highlight "removed branch my-feature" ))
 Git Town removes the shipped branch from my workspace.
-It syncs it locally again to verify that my local copy of the feature branch does not contain any unshipped changes.
+It syncs it locally again
+to verify that my local copy of the feature branch does not contain any unshipped changes.